Test-based Patch Clustering for Automatically-Generated Patches Assessment: Methodology

-In order to answer RQ1, we group patches by bug repaired by the tools.
-Then, we apply the algorithm described in Section \ref{sec:approach:testgeneration}.
-We use two test-case generation tools: Evosuite~\cite{evosuite} and Randoop~\cite{randoop}.
-For each bug from {\sc Defects4J}, we generate test cases for each patched version, i.e., after applying a candidate patch to the buggy program, using both tools and a timeout of 60 seconds (test-case generation).
 Then, we execute the test cases generated on the patched versions (cross test-case execution).
 Finally, we cluster patches for a single bug by putting together all the patches that have the same results on the generated test cases, as explained in Section~\ref{sec:approach:clustering}.

 To answer RQ2 we take as input the number of clusters generated in RQ1 and the total number of patches in our dataset per bug.
+We recall that these patches from a bug could come from: \begin{inparaenum}[\it 1)] \item a single repair tool (which does not stop the search after the first test-passing patch is found and finds multiple such patches), \item multiple repair tools (where each could potentially stop after the first test-passing patch is found). \end{inparaenum}

 For each bug, we compute the reduction of patches to analyze per bug $B$ as follows:

 This gives us the \% reduction of patches presented to a \patchreviewer.
 Recall that we only present one patch from each cluster to \patchreviewer, i.e, $\#clusters$ patches.
 Otherwise, \patchreviewer would have had to review $\#patches$ per bug.